1House Global API Documentation

 • sessionId - Unique UUID for the session

-• platform - Which platform (app, live-platform, backoffice)
+• platform - Which platform (see Platform Types)

 • device - Device type (mobile, web, tablet)